 What are customers willing to pay for your services?
 This is an important question to hash out when you frst start a consulting business.
 Consulting fees should be based on the value of your work and there are different consulting fee models.
 Ultimately you want to base your rate on your clients, the services you offer, and the time a proposal takes.

-After you determine your consulting fees, you need to select a payments system that allows your clients to pay for services.
+After you determine your consulting fees, you need to select a software that allows your clients to pay for services.
 Many consultants use contracts and invoices to bill clients for the hours worked.
 With a robust invoice system, you can fill out your client’s information (which is saved in a customer directory) and send the billing statement in seconds via email.
 If your rely on your phone when running your business, an invoicing app can allow you to be flexible and send professional invoices to your clients in a snap.

 4. Create a business plan